Cloud10922/zkim-file-format/CONTRIBUTING.md

 └── docs/                 # Documentation (if needed)
 ```

+## 📜 Code of Conduct

+This project adheres to a [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for all contributors.
+By participating, you agree to uphold this code.

 ## ❓ Questions?

 - Open an issue for bug reports or feature requests